Callum Scott Howells: Early work (2011–2019)

+Breakthrough (2021–present)

-In October 2019, it was announced Howells would star in Russell T Davies' miniseries It's a Sin as Colin Morris-Jones.
+In October 2019 it was announced Howells would star in Russell T Davies' miniseries It's a Sin as Colin Morris-Jones.
 The character is loosely based on a real-life past boyfriend of Davies.
 The series premiered in January 2021 on Channel 4 and February on HBO Max.
+For his performance, Howells was nominated for the British Academy Television Award for Best Supporting Actor.

-From 3 October 2022, Howells played The Emcee in the West End production of Cabaret at the Kit Kat Club at the Playhouse Theatre.
+From 3 October 2022 to 28 January 2023, Howells played The Emcee in the West End production of Cabaret at the Kit Kat Club opposite Madeline Brewer as Sally Bowles at the Playhouse Theatre.
 On New Year's Eve 2022 he appeared in a vignette from the show on BBC 1's The Graham Norton Show.

-Howells had been cast to play in Gary Owen's play Romeo and Julie for the Royal National Theatre in 2020, Due to the COVID-19 pandemic, the co-production with the Sherman Theatre was postponed and opened at the Dorfman Theatre in February 2023.
+Howells had been cast to play in Gary Owen's play Romeo and Julie for the Royal National Theatre in 2020.
+Due to the COVID-19 pandemic, however, the co-production with the Sherman Theatre was postponed and instead opened at the Dorfman Theatre in February 2023.
 The Times described Howell in the Romeo role as: "an entertaining, unsentimental, smartly judged performance."

+In May 2023 it was announced that Howells had been cast as the Frankie Goes to Hollywood singer Holly Johnson in a biographical film Relax, and in Michael Sheen's series The Way for BBC One.

+In May 2024, it was announced that he had been cast in the lead role in Madfabulous, a biopic movie based on the life of the flamboyant British aristocrat Henry Paget, 5th Marquess of Anglesey.

 Personal life

 Howells identifies as queer.
-He has voiced his support for Welsh independence.
+In 2021, he voiced his support for Welsh independence, but in 2023 clarified his position, saying "I'm more in the curious category than being absolutely for it."
+He was critical of the Westminster government and its relationship with Wales, but acknowledged that independence was "really far away from happening".